-When educators at Hilldale Elementary School in Oklahoma began the professional development program LETRS® (Language Essentials for Teachers of Reading and Spelling), Principal Price Brown realized, "This is something by every reader.
-Teaching reading should be based on scientific research applied to the classroom and tailored to individuals.
-Without a deep understanding of the science behind how we learn to read, why we spell the way we do, or how phoneme awareness and phonics lead to that our teachers are missing and I don't mean just our teachers.
+When educators at Hilldale Elementary School in Oklahoma began the professional development program LETRS® (Language Essentials for Teachers of Reading and Spelling), Principal Price Brown immediately realized, "This by every reader.
+Teaching reading should be based on scientific research applied to the classroom, and tailored to individuals.
+Without a deep understanding of the science behind how we learn to read, why we spell the way we do, or how phoneme awareness and phonics lead to is something that our teachers are missing, and I don't mean just our teachers.
 I'm talking teachers everywhere."